 Then, of course, her one time husband, Tom Wysocki, produced 13:35.33 in the 5000-meter and 28:19.56 in the 10,000.

 It wasn’t going to be easy.
-Despite the absence of the Eastern Bloc nations, that boycott led by former Soviet Union, there was still plenty of international talent.
+Despite absences of Eastern Bloc nations, that boycott led by former Soviet Union, there was still plenty of international talent.

 On Aug.
 6, Romanian Doina Melinte circled the Coliseum track twice to score gold in 1:57.60.
 USA’s Kim Gallagher, whom Wysocki had often encountered, won silver in 1:58.63.
 Melinte’s teammate, Fita Lovin, took bronze at 1:58.53.